Key Points

 An Industry Example of Defects (%)

 There are few industries, if any, where defect management is more important than in healthcare.
 Hospitals in particular are constantly striving to lower their defect rates.
-Successful hospitals that have been in existence five years or more have an average defect rate of about 1%.
+Successful hospitals that have been in existence for five years or more have an average defect rate of about 1%.
 Even the most basic LSS tools can help a business achieve this.
 But once this percentage is reached, and more improvement is desired, more exotic tools in the framework are needed.

 Key tools for defect reduction in healthcare facilities include:

-Pivot tables – Pivot tables help reduce defects in LSS by aiding the process of identifying problems, demonstrating progress and plotting possible solutions.
+Pivot tables – Pivot tables help reduce defects in LSS by aiding the process of identifying problems, demonstrating progress, and plotting possible solutions.
 They allow easy comparison of defects and other metrics over time.

-Control charts – Control charts are one of the most important tools for reducing defects in lean six sigma.
+Control charts – Control charts are one of the most important tools for reducing defects in Lean Six Sigma.
 They help you to see how much variation there is in your process, and whether or not you can plan on consistent results.

 Fishbone Diagrams – Fishbone diagrams are used to identify all possible causes of an issue and help you evaluate which ones are most likely to be causing the problem.